authts/sample-keycloak-react-oidc-context/README.md

 ### Logging into the React app

+Thankfully the [react-oidc-context](https://github.com/authts/react-oidc-context) and [oidc-client-ts](https://github.com/authts/oidc-client-ts) libraries do the heavy lifting for you.

 1. Go to the React app
     - **Request URL**: GET http://localhost:5173/
 1. The OpenID config is fetched